AlexHowansky/ork-hero-templates/README.md

 Various features of this template can be configured from metadata stored in the character sheet itself.
 This allows for automatic customization of the resulting output, every time it is exported, without the need to subsequently edit the generated file.

 This is accomplished by storing [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) in the `Campaign Use` field on the `Background` tab of your character file.
 If you wish to make use of this feature, populate the field with only CSS, do not include any `<style>` tags or other information.
 This CSS will be extracted by the template when the page is generated and will be applied to the resulting HTML.
-Some of the customizable elements are as follows:
+Virtually any part of the template may be targeted, but there are a number of specificially-named  customizable elements:

 |CSS Selector|Target|
 |-|-|